emojicode/emojicode.github.io/src/reference/the-s-package.md

     🍯 (key value) ... 🍆

 *key* must be a string.
-The compiler will try to interfere the generic type argument for the dictionary.
+The compiler will try to infer the generic type argument for the dictionary.

 Example: